Badgerati/Pode/docs/Tutorials/Middleware/Overview.md

 Middleware in Pode allows you to observe and edit the request/response objects for a current web event - you can alter the response, add custom objects to the web event for later use, or terminate the response without processing the main Route logic.

-Middleware is supported in both a global scope, using [`Add-PodeMiddleware`], as well as at the Route level using the `-Middleware` parameter on [`Add-PodeRoute`].
+Middleware is supported in both a global scope, using [`Add-PodeMiddleware`](../../../../Functions/Core/Add-PodeMiddleware), as well as at the Route level using the `-Middleware` parameter on [`Add-PodeMiddleware`](../../../../Functions/Core/Add-PodeMiddleware),

 Pode itself has some inbuilt Middleware, which is overridable, so you can use your own custom middleware.
 For example, Pode has inbuilt Middleware for rate limiting, but you can override this with [`Add-PodeMiddleware`](../../../../Functions/Core/Add-PodeMiddleware) and the Name `__pode_mw_rate_limit__` (more on the [Access Rules](../Types/AccessRules) and [Rate Limiting](../Types/RateLimiting) page).

 ## Global Middleware

-To setup and use middleware in Pode you use the Middleware function: [`Add-PodeMiddleware`].
+To setup and use middleware in Pode you use the Middleware function: [`Add-PodeMiddleware`](../../../../Functions/Core/Add-PodeMiddleware).
 This will setup global middleware that will run, in the order created, on every request prior to any Route logic being invoked.

 The function takes a ScriptBlock, which itself accepts a single parameter for the current web event (similar to Routes).
 The event object passed contains the current `Request` and `Response` objects - you can also add more custom objects to it, as the event is just a `hashtable`.